tomborger/GriotWP/README.md

 *   Two new post types, Objects and Stories.
 *   A user-friendly, code-free interface for entering content and setting up relationships.
-*   Semantic XHTML templates for tweaking and extending the editing environment.
+*   Semantic XHTML templates for extending the editing environment.
 *   Endpoints for exposing loaded data in JSON format.

 ## Installation